lentinic/taco/README.md

 The Initialize function optionally takes as an argument a function; if this argument is passed in then the Initialize function will schedule the function for execution on the main thread and then immediately yield the main thread into the scheduler coroutine.
 When the function that was passed in completes then the main thread will yield back to the point where we called Initialize.

-If we wanted that could have been written instead like this:
+Alternatively, that code could have been written instead like this:

 ```cpp
 //...